Maternity and Paternity Leave

 Statutory Paternity Pay is paid in the same manner as regular pay (through the employer at the usual time) and will be subject to National Insurance and tax deductions.

-If claiming Statutory Paternity Pay, you may wish to fill in the SC3 form which can be downloaded here form the HM Revenue & Customs Website.
+If claiming Statutory Paternity Pay, you may wish to fill in the SC3 form which can be downloaded here from the HM Revenue & Customs Website.
 The employer may ask to see it as confirmation that you are entitled to the pay.

 Fathers and ante-natal care